nirbar/PanelSwWixExtension/README.md

 - 27005: SqlScript error template for prompting user on errors.
 - 27006: ExecOn error template for prompting user on console output parsing.
 - 27007: WebsiteConfig error template for prompting user on errors.
+- 27008: XslTransform error template for prompting user on errors.

 ## Properties